thchr/DOI2BibTeX.jl/README.md

 ### arXiv BibTeX

-It is also possible to obtain an [arXiv](https://arxiv.org) BibTeX entry using:
+It is also possible to obtain an BibTeX entry associated with an [arXiv](https://arxiv.org) identifier:

 ```jl
 julia> using DOI2BibTeX